 Just past an iron gate, the trail register and information board mark the start of the hiking trail into Rider Hollow.

 I love this hollow very much.
-It’s so beautiful when the leaves are on the trees (starting in late April) and it’s where I completed my training to become a trail maintainer.
+It’s so beautiful, starting in late April, when the leaves are on the trees.
+It’s also where I completed my training to become a volunteer trail maintainer.